Prag8855/aab/content/guides/blue-card.md

 ### Bring your family to Germany

-As a German resident, you can bring your family to Germany with the [family reunion visa](/glossary/Family%20reunion%20visa).
+You can bring your family to Germany with the [family reunion visa](/glossary/Family%20reunion%20visa).
 Your family members can work, freelance or start a business in Germany.

 ### How to renew your Blue Card